ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 __Option2:__ *"We almost always prefer `Task`, even if other things aren't equal, so as to preserve back-compat as much as possible."* (I think this option is best).

-__Option3:__ *"100% back-compat is so important that we will disallow async lambdas from being tasklike, since they are the sole source of back-compat issues."*
+__Option3:__ *"100% back-compat is so important that we will disallow async lambdas from returning non-Task tasklikes, since async lambdas are the sole source of back-compat issues."*

 ```csharp